 - everyone has the wisdom, knowledge, and skills to know what’s best for them

 - everyone has the right to live the life they choose (there is no good – bad when it comes to lifestyle choices, there is only “it doesn’t fit my values and desires“)

 - beliefs and values are personal and should be respected

-- there is no right and wrong of thinking as long as it empowers the client to move forward.
+- there is no right and wrong in thinking as long as it empowers the client to move forward.